microsoft/FluidFramework/examples/utils/migration-tools/README.md

 	const destinationModel = await getModelFromContainer<MyRootDatastore2>(destinationContainer);
 	// Note that if the data needs to be transformed from the old export format to some new import format,
 	// this is where it could be done.
-	// This assumes that we've implemented an importData() method on our root datastore 2. await destinationModel.importData(exportedData);
+	// This assumes that we've implemented an importData() method on MyRootDatastore2. await destinationModel.importData(exportedData);
 };